-Dr. Lynne Cleavinger, the Director of Health & Wellness, can advise you confidentially as can any Counselor in the Health & Wellness Center.
+Mr. Christopher Straface, the Director of Health & Wellness, can advise you confidentially as can any Counselor in the Health & Wellness Center.
 They can also help you access other resources on campus and in the local community.
-You can reach Dr. Cleavinger by phone at 716-2563, by e-mail at lcleavinger@southplainscollege.edu, or by going to the Health & Wellness Center.
+You can reach Mr. Straface by phone at 716-2563, by e-mail at cstraface@southplainscollege.edu, or by going to the Health & Wellness Center.
 You can schedule an appointment with a Counselor by calling 716-2529.